-From the architect.
+Text description provided by the architects.
 On a sloping property north of Copenhagen, the “Fredensborg House” is built on five small plateaus connected by steps, reflecting the shape of its surrounding terrain.
 The house aesthetic is derived from inspirations brought about by the labyrinthine mountain village architecture, those that you may find familiar in Southern Europe, the architecture of Chinese temples, and in the works of modernist Danish architecture Jørn Utzon.

 The many yellow tile roofs of the Fredensborg House rhythmically overlaps each other - resonating the movements of the slopes in design.
 The roofs color palette consists of four different yellow and brownish tones in a mix, to achieve a natural imperfection.
 It gives a seemingly harmonious and charming miniature scene like that of a traditional Southern European mountain village, when the roofs are viewed from the highest point of the property